AndreasFischer1985/threeD/README.md

 # threeD
 The threeD package provides basic functions for parsing, plotting and manipulating 3D-Objects.
-It was written to extend R's default packages without introducing dependencies on other
+It was written to extend R's default packages without introducing dependencies on other packages.

 You may install the package using the following commands in R: